raganwald/ristrettolo.gy/index.md

 Underneath its syntax, JavaScript is extremely cool.
 Almost lisp-y, in fact.
 I suppose I ought to say that it has excellent support for first-class functions, even better than Ruby.
 And it does, but what I find interesting isn't that everything is an object in JavaScript, but rather that *everything of interest is a function*.
 Prototypical inheritance is actually very, very interesting, much more interesting than classist inheritance.
 Not because anything can be a prototype, but the idea of working with exemplars rather than classes is...

-Sorry, I was getting carried away.
+Sorry, I was getting carried away!

 The point is, JavaScript is a good language hampered by a syntax that was very, very necessary to capture mindshare in 199x, but is holding it back in 201x.
 And Jeremy did something about it, he wrote [CoffeeScript].
 Yada, yada, and now CoffeeScript could be the best way to write application code targeting JavaScript runtimes.
 I use pure JavaScript most of the time when writing *libraries*, because lots of pure JavaScript users need to read the code, but when I'm writing code for a team, it's CoffeeScript, CoffeeScript, CoffeeScript.

-> "I was also seriously caught up by [the] digression into espresso, ristretto, etc. Worth the purchase just for the intro."—*Chris Smith*
+> "I was also seriously caught up by the digression into espresso, ristretto, etc. Worth the purchase just for the intro."—*Chris Smith*

 ## CoffeeScript Ristretto